-The first documented use of Lapis Lazuli as a pigment was in the cave paintings in the 6th and 7th centuries CE in Afghanistani and Buddhist temples near the Lapis mine of Badakshan, Afghanistan.
+The first documented use of lapis lazuli as a pigment was in the cave paintings in the 6th and 7th centuries CE in Afghanistan and Buddhist temples near the Lapis mine of Badakshan.

-Lapis Lazuli was a key to spiritual attainment; enhancing dreams and metaphysical abilities, it facilitated spiritual journeying and stimulates personal and spiritual power.
+Lapis lazuli was a key to spiritual attainment; enhancing dreams and metaphysical abilities, it facilitated spiritual journeying and stimulates personal and spiritual power.
 This is why they used it for amulets and ornaments, such as in scarabs.
 Lapis jewelry has been found at excavations of the site Naqada in Egypt.
-Legends say that Cleopatra herself used powdered Lapis as eyeshadow.
+Legends say that Cleopatra herself used powdered lapis lazuli as eyeshadow.

-The shift was produced in the 12th century, thanks to the French Abbot Suger.
+The shift happened in the 12th century, thanks to the French Abbot Suger.
 He was an important figure in the court of Louis VI and Louis VII of France, where Suger served as the friend and counselor.
 He was one of the earliest patrons of Gothic architecture and was convinced that all colors have a divine nature, blue in particular.
-It was approximately in the same period that the Virgin Mary’s clothes started to be painted blue, as a sign of grief for her Son.
-Through the growing cult of the Virgin in the middle ages, blue became a popular color.
+It was approximately in the same period that the Virgin Mary’s clothes started to be painted blue, as a sign of grief for Jesus.
+Through the growing cult of the Virgin in the Middle Ages, blue became a popular color.
 One of the earliest examples is the famous Wilton Diptych.

-Lapis Lazuli was imported to Europe, entering through Venice, therefore it was here where we first see ultramarine used.
-Earlier Venetian paintings, for blue underpainting, often used azurite, which is considerably cheaper than ultramarine.
-Even Titian applied ultramarine frugally, only for certain elements in the composition.
-Nevertheless, in the case of Bacchus and Ariadne, because the commissioner was the duke of Ferrara, the painting was packed with precious ultramarine of the highest level.
-Natural Lapis Lazuli is the most predominant blue pigment in this piece.
+Lapis lazuli was imported to Europe, entering through Venice, therefore it was here where we first see ultramarine used.
+Earlier, azurite was being used for blue underpainting in Venetian painting.
+Azurite was considerably cheaper than ultramarine.
+Even Titian applied ultramarine frugally, only for most important elements in the composition.
+However, in the case of Bacchus and Ariadne the painting was packed with precious ultramarine of the highest level.
+This was possible thanks to the donor of the painting, that is the Duke of Ferrara.
+Natural lapis lazuli is the most predominant blue pigment in this piece.
 It is mixed with lead white in the sky, the highlights, mid-tones of blue draperies, the distant landscape, and some of the flowers.
 In the blue cloak of Ariadne, specifically the shadows, and in the drapery of the Bacchante, ultramarine is used without lead white.
 Ultramarine is also mixed with lead white and a red lake for the drapery of the Bacchante with the tambourine.

-In Northern Europe, we have great paintings done by great artists all displaying the beauty of Lapis pigment in all its glory.
-The Annunciation by Jan van Eyck, Adoration of the Magi by Dürer, Death of Virgin by Hugo van der Goes, and works of Hans Holbein are a few examples of this.
+In Northern Europe, we have great paintings done by great artists all displaying the beauty of lapis pigment in all its glory.
+The Annunciation by Jan van Eyck, Adoration of the Magi by Dürer, Death of Virgin by Hugo van der Goes, and works of Hans Holbein are just a few examples.

 Raphael painted this altarpiece piece for the Ansidei family chapel dedicated to Saint Nicholas in the Servite Church of S. Fiorenzo in Perugia and splurged on it.
 The final layer of Madonna’s blue drapery is painted as a glaze of the very expensive pigment, natural ultramarine.

-Some sources mention that Michelangelo ordered huge quantities of Lapis Lazuli for the 1536–1541 Last Judgment fresco in the Sistine Chapel.
-According to Vasari, Michelangelo planned to work over the ceiling with ultramarine (Lapis Lazuli) and gold, but never got around to re-erecting the scaffold.
+Some sources mention that Michelangelo ordered huge quantities of lapis lazuli for the 1536–1541 Last Judgment fresco in the Sistine Chapel.
+According to Giorgio Vasari, Michelangelo planned to work over the ceiling with ultramarine (lapis lazuli) and gold, but never got around to re-erecting the scaffold.
 I have not found a scientific study to confirm or deny these theories.

-Rubens started working on The Annunciation after his stay in Italy, where he had come under the influence of the great painters of the Renaissance.
+Peter Paul Rubens started working on The Annunciation after his stay in Italy, where he had come under the influence of the great painters of the Renaissance.
 This Italian influence is evident from the unusually bright colors and the freestyle, which both contribute to the scene’s dynamics.
-Rubens used ultramarine for Mary’s cloak, a precious pigment made from finely ground Lapis Lazuli.
+Rubens used ultramarine for Mary’s cloak, a precious pigment made from finely ground lapis lazuli.

-During the 17th and 18th centuries, we observe heavier use of ultramarine.
-The most famous example of the period is for sure Johannes Vermeer who made extensive use of ultramarine in his paintings.
-So much so that it is said it ruined him.
+During the 17th and 18th centuries, we observe more frequent use of ultramarine.
+The most famous example of the period is for sure Dutch master Johannes Vermeer who made extensive use of ultramarine in his paintings.
+So much so that it is said it ruined him financially.
 Vermeer was in love with the qualities of the paint, especially with the way it reflected light.
 Vermeer used genuine ultramarine in every painting, not only in the deep-colored objects, but also in portions of white drapery, ceramic jugs, black marble tiles, green foliage, white-washed walls, and even in the shadows of the brilliant orange gown in The Wine Glass.